jacklam718/PyMail/README.md

 PyMail
 ======
-Python POP3 email program, UI use the curses
+Python POP3 email program, UI used the curses

 About
 =====